INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/04 - Signals/04 - Signals.md

 ```

-**Why do we keep the boolean ?**
+> [!important] Why do we keep the boolean ?

-If the thread that sets the data notifies before the main thread reaches the `wait()`, the signal is lost, and the main thread is blocked here forever.
+> If the thread that sets the data notifies before the main thread reaches the `wait()`, the signal is lost, and the main thread is blocked here forever.
+>
-	*It is good practice to use a **condition** (more on that with ReentrantLocks) to know how to deal with the wait.
-This condition can be a boolean, or something of that kind... **ALWAYS IN THE `synchronized` BLOCK THOUGH***
+> It is good practice to use a **condition** (more on that with ReentrantLocks) to know how to deal with the wait.
+This condition can be a boolean, or something of that kind... **but always in the `synchronized` block**

-**Why `wait()` in a `while` and not an `if` ?**
+> [!important] Why `wait()` in a `while` and not an `if`?

-When we are waken up, we always need to make sure the condition is satisfied.
+> When a thread is awaken, it always must ensure that the condition that puts it to sleep is now satisfied.
+>
-	*In the scenario of an `if`, the threads reach the condition, see that it is not satisfied, and sleeps.
-When it is awaken, it leaves the `if` and executes the instructions ahead.
-However, we are not sure that a **spurious wakeup** happened, the condition is potentially still not met, which means the thread should go back to sleep and wait for another wakeup signal.*
+> In the scenario of an `if`, the threads reach the condition, see that it is not satisfied, and sleeps.
+> When it is awaken, it leaves the `if` and executes the instructions ahead.
+However, we are not sure that a **spurious wakeup** happened, the condition is potentially still not met (which means the thread should go back to sleep and wait for another wakeup signal).